LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 ## Password policies

 The password policy settings provide more flexibility to define policies that match your corporate security requirements.
-Your Account Manager can help you set policy rules for passwords that apply to all users on LiveEngage.
+Your account manager can help you set policy rules for passwords that apply to all users on LiveEngage.
 Password policies enhance your system security by forcing users to create more complex passwords, or to change their passwords at regular intervals.

 The following password policy options are available: